 However, creating your own product is often very complicated and you have to market it well.

 To succeed with your own digital products, it will help to have high traffic and many contacts and have earned a reputation among your target audience.
-These sources of income can usually be combined very well with the Amazon Associates Programme – especially an eBook with Amazon Affiliate Links installed.
+These sources of income can usually be combined very well with the Amazon Associates Program – especially an eBook with Amazon Affiliate Links installed.

 Combining Sources Of Income Is A Winning Stratgey